-Large-Scale Absolute Quantification for Human Tissue Samples and Cell Lines
+Large-Scale Absolute Quantification for Human and Mouse Tissue Samples

 Unlike traditional methods requiring expensive synthetic peptides for each target, SysQuan uses metabolically K6-labeled whole mouse tissues where proteins are uniformly labeled with heavy ¹³C₆-Lysine during growth.
-We've done the work of pre-quantifying thousands of proteins in mouse tissues using synthetic peptide standards—so you can simply run your human samples against our mouse tissue extracts and obtain fast, large-scale absolute quantification across the entire proteome.
+We've done the work of pre-quantifying thousands of proteins in mouse tissues using synthetic peptide standards—so you can simply submit your human or mouse samples and obtain fast, large-scale absolute quantification across the entire proteome.

-SysQuan enables rapid absolute quantification of thousands of proteins in human samples using pre-quantified K6-labeled mouse tissues as internal standards, dramatically reducing cost and time compared to traditional methods.
+SysQuan enables rapid absolute quantification of thousands of proteins in human and mouse samples using pre-quantified K6-labeled mouse tissues as internal standards, dramatically reducing cost and time compared to traditional methods.

 SysQuan's database is built on K6-labeled SILAC mouse tissues (heavy-labeled with ¹³C₆-Lysine).
-These pre-quantified mouse standards are mixed with human samples (light/unlabeled) for fast absolute quantification.
-We develop optimized MRM and PRM assays to map the quantified mouse proteome onto human samples, replacing costly synthetic peptides and reducing costs by 100-fold.
+These pre-quantified mouse standards are mixed with human or mouse samples (light/unlabeled) for fast absolute quantification.
+We develop optimized MRM and PRM assays for both species, replacing costly synthetic peptides and reducing costs by 100-fold.

-This technology enables large-scale analysis of human biological samples with consistent, reproducible results across laboratories.
+This technology enables large-scale analysis of both human and mouse biological samples with consistent, reproducible results across laboratories.
 SysQuan accelerates drug discovery, disease understanding, and clinical applications of proteomics.

-SysQuan (Systematic Quantification) is a large-scale proteomics resource providing a comprehensive database of quantified mouse tissues (K6-labeled) and optimized MRM/PRM assays.
-This enables researchers to perform rapid, cost-effective absolute protein quantification in human samples using the pre-quantified mouse proteome as heavy internal standards.
+SysQuan (Systematic Quantification) is a large-scale proteomics resource providing a comprehensive database of quantified mouse tissues (K6-labeled) and optimized MRM/PRM assays for both human and mouse proteomes.
+This enables researchers to submit their human or mouse tissue samples and receive rapid, cost-effective absolute protein quantification using the pre-quantified mouse proteome as heavy internal standards.

 Proteins are the functional molecules of life, and understanding their abundance and variation across tissues is crucial for: